 3. II section: the mobile Laboratory integrated with ICT/IoT for Cultural Heritage

 Conventionally, miniaturized and portable instruments are very well known and applied mainly for “in situ” diagnosis of the environmental damages, present on Art Work surfaces.
-Recently, Sciutto et al.; [76] develop new systems apply lateral flow immunoassays to quantify two proteins (ovalbumin and collagen) in Cultural Heritage surfaces and objectives.
+Recently, Sciutto et al. [76] develop new systems apply lateral flow immunoassays to quantify two proteins (ovalbumin and collagen) in Cultural Heritage surfaces and objectives.
 The new portable biosensors are equipped with chemiluminescent and colorimetric detectors.
 The chemiluminescent system displayed the best analytical performances, especially in terms of lower limits of detection, a wide linear range of concentration, and a high sensitivity than that exhibited by the colorimetric detection system.
 To miniaturize the device, a disposable cartridge was realized ad hoc for in situ specific applications.
 The results highlight the enormous potential of these inexpensive, easy‐to‐use, and minimally invasive diagnostic tools for conservators in the cultural heritage field.

 The great opportunities to integrate portable sensors in the Smart Wireless Sensor Network (WSN) seems to be eligible for the Heritage scenarios protection.
 WSNs guarantee specificity, autonomy, self-configurability, lasting lifetime, and mobility of the resulting portable apparatuses, suitable for in situ monitoring of CH.
 However, their services, protocols, and architectures support new issues for protecting all the outdoor and indoor cultural heritage surfaces.
 According to these considerations, Rodríguez-Sánchez et al.; [77], provide a new integrated modular system, consisting of three elements: a WSN, a “Central System,” and a novel platform named “Local Node Gateway.”
 It exhibits the coexistence of different wireless technologies in order to provide sensor functionalities, actuation for “in situ” restoration/consolidation, processing and communication performances, as described below, in details.